weBrandy/openLibby/README.md

 ## What is if for?

-Libby will allow you to perform search on OplenLibrary database for all books available to borrow.
-THis will enable you to use the platform with the ease of embedded Telegram's functionality.
+Libby Bot will allow you to perform search on OplenLibrary database for all books available to borrow.
+This will enable you to use the platform right within you favourite messaging app!